Acuant/AcuantHybridMobileSDK/README.md

 # Integration

 Note : GitHub has recently changed the versioning for large files.
-To be able to download large files while cloning from GitHub or CocoaPods repositories please make sure git-lfs is installed in the build machine.
+To be able to download large files while cloning from GitHub repositories please make sure git-lfs is installed in the build machine.
 More information for git-lfs is available at https://git-lfs.github.com/.
 Please clone/update our SDK repository only after the git-lfs is installed.

 ## Add AcuantMobileSDK Plugin on each project